Loading…

 Engineers coming from traditional RTOS or bare metal backgrounds may initially see Zephyr's meta-tool, West, as an unfamiliar hurdle.
 While it might seem a bit complex at first, West is actually a simple and effective way to handle multiple repositories, as well as to build, debug, analyze, and more.

 In this talk, we’ll break down what West does and how it fits into the Zephyr ecosystem.
 We'll use plain language and practical examples, showing that West isn’t a barrier at all.
 Instead, it’s a powerful tool that makes managing your projects easier and more organized.
+From my experience teaching Zephyr and West, I’ve seen how quickly developers come to appreciate its capabilities once they understand how it fits into their workflow.

 We'll also explore why West exists and dive into its range of commands.
 Plus, we'll highlight the opportunities it offers, including enabling capabilities that were not possible without it.